epaillas/densitysplit/README.md

 ## Documentation

-Documentation is hosted on https://densitysplit.readthedocs.io/ (https://densitysplit.readthedocs.io/).
+Documentation is hosted on [Read the Docs](https://densitysplit.readthedocs.io/).